serendeepia/serendeepia.github.io/index.md

 <div class="logo_col center-block">
 <img src="assets/logo_tensorflow.svg" alt="TensorFlow" class="logo">

 TensorFlow is one of the most used libraries used by researchers to create Deep Learning models.
-It was also designed by Google to be used for running models in production: <a href="https://cloud.google.com/products/machine-learning/">Cloud Machine Learning</a>, an <a href="https://aws.amazon.com/">AWS</a> instance using <a href="https://www.tensorflow.org/serving/">TensorFlow Serving</a> or to your Android/iOs mobile app.
+It was also designed by Google to be used for running models in production: <a href="https://cloud.google.com/products/machine-learning/">Cloud Machine Learning</a>, <a href="https://aws.amazon.com/">AWS</a> instances using <a href="https://www.tensorflow.org/serving/">TensorFlow Serving</a> or Android/iOs mobile apps.

 </div>

 <div class="logo_col center-block">
 <img src="assets/logo_spark.svg" alt="Spark" class="logo">

-Apache Spark is a fast and general engine for big data processing and it is one of the tools we use.
-We have experience with big data in small and big corporations.
-We can provide you the best infrastructure for your present and future needs in a scalable way.
+Apache Spark is a fast in-memory engine for big data processing and one of the platforms we use.
+We have experience with big data architectures in both small and large deployments.
+We provide you with scalable infrastructure design for your present and future needs.

 </div>

 <div class="logo_col center-block">
 <img src="assets/logo_github.svg" alt="GitHub" class="logo">

-GitHub has become the standard version control repository for the code.
-We use common tools of fast paced startups and we follow agile methodologies in our projects.
-We can integrate seamless in your workflow.
+GitHub has become the standard version control repository for professional and open source coding.
+We use the standard tools of fast paced startups and we follow agile methodologies in our projects, providing a seamless integration into your existing workflows.

 </div>